 The building process and wheelchair ramp installation cost include an initial evaluation of the site for measurements so the design can be drawn up and approved.
 This is especially important for disability safety and ensuring the ramp meets all permit requirements and code regulations.
 The building process can take anywhere from a few hours to a few days or weeks, depending on the design.

-Installing a prefabricated aluminum ramp could be done in the morning or afternoon while building a 50-foot ramp down a steep driveway with multiple runs and turns would take much longer.
+Labor costs vary slightly by state and the size of the ramp project.
+Depending on the company, your professional installer may work solo or with several contractors on-site, affecting the labor costs.
+Installing a prefabricated aluminum ramp could be done in several hours.
+However, building a 50-foot ramp down a steep driveway with multiple runs and turns would take much longer.

-Many different types of wheelchair ramps are available to consider for your home project.
-They cost anywhere from $50 to $3,000.
+Many different types of wheelchair ramps are available for your home project.
+The material cost to build a ramp ranges from $50 to $6,000.
+Some ramps are permanently installed in one spot of the house, while others are portable or partially portable.
+The type of ramp you install depends on your individual needs.
 This depends greatly based on where you need it installed, how often it’s going to be used, maintenance preferences, budget requirements, and much more.
-This table highlights the average costs for each type of ramp available for home installation.
+This table highlights the average cost of materials for each type of ramp.

 |Stand Alone||$50 - $500|

-Portable ramps range in price from $100 to $3,000 and are ideal for renters or for people who are temporarily disabled following an injury or an accident.
+Portable ramps range from $100 to $2,000 and are ideal for renters or people who are temporarily disabled following an injury or an accident.
 Fixed ramps may be a better idea for people who use a wheelchair for life.
 Portable ramps are convenient as they can be moved from room to room or used for traveling.
-Some people also choose to test out portable ramps before installing a permanent ramp at their home.
+They range from 3 to 10 feet in size.
+Some people also choose to test out portable ramps before installing a permanent ramp in their homes.

 |Folding||$100 - $600|